Nasal and paranasal sinus cancer and its treatment can cause changes to your hearing.

 Treatments that can affect your hearing

-If you’ve had surgery involving the jaw (maxilla) you could have swelling around the eustachian tube.
-This tube is part of your middle ear and connects up to the back of your nose.
-The swelling can cause conductive hearing loss, which makes it difficult to hear soft sounds.
-Your hearing usually gets back to normal once the swelling goes down.
+If you’ve had surgery involving the jaw (maxilla), you could have swelling around the eustachian tube.
+This tube is part of your middle ear and connects with the back of your nose.
+It balances the pressure in the ear with the outside world.

-Radiotherapy treatment can also cause this type of hearing loss.
+Radiotherapy treatment can also affect the eustachian tube and cause this type of hearing loss.

 Occasionally this type of hearing problem is caused by radiotherapy treatment.
 Unfortunately, this type of hearing loss is likely to be permanent.